spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ecs.md

 ### Optional: Service Auto Scaling

-You may configure your Amazon ECS services to use [Service Auto Scaling](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-auto-scaling.html){:target="\_blank"}.
+You can configure your Amazon ECS services to use [Service Auto Scaling](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-auto-scaling.html){:target="\_blank"}.
 Service Auto Scaling policies adjust your Amazon ECS service's desired count up or down in response to CloudWatch alarms (e.g. tracking the CPU utilization of an Amazon ECS service, or tracking a custom metric) or on a schedule (e.g. scale up on Monday, scale down on Friday).

 Configure scaling policies on your Amazon ECS services using the Application Auto Scaling APIs or in the Amazon ECS console, outside of Spinnaker.
-When deploying a new server group in Spinnaker, these scaling policies can be copied from the previous service group by enabling the "copy the previous server group's autoscaling policies" option.
+When deploying a new server group in Spinnaker, you can copy these scaling policies from the previous service group by enabling the "copy the previous server group's autoscaling policies" option.

 ### Halyard